How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 • More natural water treatment solutions

+When using chemicals, maintain balanced pH levels, avoid excessive dosing, and rinse surfaces periodically to prevent residue.
 If you prefer natural water care, plan for more frequent water replacement.

 Balanced water protects the fiberglass insert, stainless steel components, and stove elements from premature wear.

-Cleaning the Fiberglass Insert
+Cleaning the fiberglass insert

 After draining the tub: